quabug/GenericSerializeReference/README.md

 [OpenUPM](https://openupm.com/packages/com.quabug.generic-serialize-reference/): `openupm add com.quabug.generic-serialize-reference`

 ## Limitations
-- Only types from referenced assemblies could be show up in inspector. (usually this is not a big deal when writing game code, but become a major drawback when writing a library)
 - Not support `struct` type.
 - Not support generic field.
 - Not support variance.